VasasA/menu_import/README.txt

 WHAT IS THIS MODULE FOR?
 You may need it when you want to:

+- export and/or import menu(s)

-1. Create a multilevel menu, without specific details about where the menu links will point to.
+- create a menu, without specific details about where the menu links will point to.
 You may need this when you want to create a prototype of your future site, or when you haven't decided yet where each menu link will point to.
-The module will create the menu for you using optionally provided external or local Drupal URLs.
+The module will create the menu for you using optionally provided external URLs or local Drupal paths.
   See the import file structure for details.

-2. Create a multilevel menu with some/all links pointing to some stub content.
+- create a menu with some/all links pointing to stub content.
   You may need this when you want to create a prototype of your future site, and you haven't decided yet about the content but you need some tangible content to be available.

-3. Update an existing menu by adding new items.
+- update an existing menu by adding new items.
 You may add new items the same way as described in points 1 and 2 above.

+- reorganize existing menu by means of a text file instead of manual dragging.

+- create a site from scratch using exportables (features) and need a way to create menus

-USAGE INSTRUCTIONS:
+USAGE INSTRUCTIONS

+IMPORT

 1. Install the module and configure permissions to allow import.